basho/basho_docs/content/riak/kv/2.1.3/using/cluster-operations/backing-up.md

 ## Restoring a Cluster

-Restoring a cluster from backups is documented [[on its own page|Failure and Recovery#Cluster-Recovery-From-Backups]].
+Restoring a cluster from backups is documented [on its own page](/riak/kv/2.1.3/repair-recovery/failure-recovery/#Cluster-Recovery-From-Backups).